-homework.

-Based on your results, you should try to study and learn in a traditional setting using a straight-backed chair and destable.
+Based on your results, you should try to study and learn in a traditional setting using a straight-backed chair and desk or table.
 Read the following recommendations and select the ones you think would work best for you.

-During Instruction or Activities Sit upright, work at a table or desk, use a laptop or desktop computer and have study resources nearby.
-Working on Assignments or Independent Tasks Avoid sitting on a sofa, cushions or a bed when trying to learn.
-Preparing for Tests or Presentations If you can't avoid soft seating, sit on the floor with your back leaning against a wall.
-Late in the Day Day Time of Day Research has proven that success in learning can be affected by the time of day in which you study.
-You have a moderate preference for learning later in the day.
-You are alert and do your best work after midday.
-It matake you a long time to wake up in the morning.
-Recommendations Based on your results, you should try to do your most challenging learning later in the day.
+Sit upright, work at a table or desk, use a laptop or desktop computer and have study resources nearby.

+Avoid sitting on a sofa, cushions or a bed when trying to learn.

+If you can't avoid soft seating, sit on the floor with your back leaning against a wall.

+Late in the Day

+Time of Day

+Research has proven that success in learning can be affected by the time of day in which you study.

+You have a moderate preference for learning early in the day.
+You are alert and do your best work before midday, and you probably prefer to go to sleep early at night.

+Based on your results, you should try to do your most challenging learning early in the day.
 Read the following recommendations and select the ones you think would work best for you.

-During Instruction or Activities Schedule your most difficult learning and creative tasks for later in the day.
-Working on Assignments or Independent Tasks Do routine tasks earlier in the day.
-Preparing for Tests or Presentations On your days off, use afternoons and evenings for studying and
+Schedule your most difficult learning and creative tasks for early in the day.

+Do routine tasks later in the day.

+On your days off, use the mornings for studying and homework.

-Rate your profile: How well does it match you?
+Rate your profile:

+How well does it match you?